Degree-based goodness-of-fit tests for heterogeneous random graph models : independent and exchangeable cases: Simulation study

 \subsection{Results}

-\paragraph{Power and asymptotic normality.} The power curves of the degree mean square tests in the independent and exchangeable cases are given in Figures \ref{Fig:PowerW} and \ref{Fig:PowerW_exchangeable}, respectively.
-As expected, the power increases with both the departure $\beta$, the graph size $n$ and the network density $\rho^{*}$.
+\paragraph{Power and asymptotic normality.} The power curves of the degree mean square tests in the independent and exchangeable cases are given in s \ref{Fig:PowerW} and \ref{Fig:PowerW_exchangeable}, respectively.
+As expected, the power increases with the departure $\beta$, the graph size $n$ and the network density $\rho^{*}$.
 We remind that the departure parameter $\beta$ can not be compared between the two figures.
 The binomial confidence interval around the theoretical power informs us about the convergence to the asymptotic normality.
 We observe that the empirical power (dots) falls within this interval showing that the normal approximation is accurate for reasonably large ($n > 100$) graphs.
-This accuracy also depends on the density of the graph; it is satisfying for $\rho^* \geq 1\%$ in the independent case and $\rho^* \geq 3\%$ in the exchangeable case.
+This does not hold for the empirical version of the HER test (triangles), which suggests that the cumulative effect of all the estimation errors $| \phoij - \poij |$ on $\Who$ vanishes later than the convergence of $\Wo$ to normality.
+The power of both tests also depends on the density of the graph; it is satisfying for $\rho^* \geq 1\%$ in the independent case and for $\rho^* \geq 3\%$, in the exchangeable case.
+As for the empirical version of the HER test, it becomes reasonable only when $n$ reaches $300$, whatever the density.

 \paragraph{Sparse graphs.} Figures \ref{Fig:AsNormWsmallProb} and \ref{Fig:AsNormWexchangeableSparse} display the QQ-plots of the standardized $\Wo$ and $\Wphio$ statistics under the vanishing probabilities scenario for graphs with several sizes.
 Remember that the larger the power $a$, the sparser the graph.
 We observe again that normality holds for the non sparse graphs ($a = 0$) even for $n = 100$, but the departure is visible for $n = 100$ as soon as $a \geq 0.4$.
 The same is observed for $n = 1\,000$, although a bit later ($a \geq 0.8$).
 For the largest graph ($n = 10\,000$), normality holds until $a \simeq 1.2-1.4$ but does not seem to be reached for higher sparsity regimes.
 As expected, in the very sparse regime, normality can only be relied on for very large graphs.
 Similar conclusions can be drawn for the sparse probabilities scenario, each distribution being slightly closer to normal.